danthegoodman1/SQLGateway/README.md

 ## Transactions

 Transactions (and query requests) have a default timeout of 30 seconds.
-This will be configurable in the future.

 When any query in a transaction fails, the transaction is automatically rolled back and the pool connection released, meaning that the client that errors is not responsible for doing so.